Judge starts new injunction barring Lee statue removal

 Marchant on Monday also dismissed a lawsuit filed by a descendant of signatories to an 1890 deed that transferred the statue to the state, and he dissolved the injunction associated with that case.

 Plaintiff William C. Gregory had argued the state agreed to “faithfully guard” and “affectionately protect” the towering statue on historic Monument Avenue.
+The Associated Press sent an inquiry to his attorney seeking comment.

 Northam announced plans to remove the statue in early June, citing the pain felt across the country about the death of George Floyd in Minneapolis.